-MANAGEMENT LTD. Creating opportunity since 1989 e out and tell us what YOU think about th es you to a community event to learn more about Mistik's 20 ment Plan.
-Please join us for doughnuts and coffee at one o Date of Meeting Stakeholder Community(s) Location and Time Tuesday January 19, 2016 Glaslyn and area L&M Wood Products employees, First Nations and general public are invited to attend and provide input.
+Mistik invites you to a community event to learn more about Mistik's 2017 20-Year Forest Management Plan.
+Please join us for doughnuts and coffee at one of the meetings.

+Date of Meeting Stakeholder Community(s) Location and Time Tuesday January 19, 2016 Glaslyn and area L&M Wood Products employees, First Nations and general public are invited to attend and provide input.
 Glaslyn Legion Hall 5 to 7 PM Wednesday January 20, 2016 Meadow Lake Area and area The general public is invited to attend and provide input.
 Meadow Lake United Church 5 to 7 PM Tuesday January 21, 2016 Buffalo Narrows and area The general public is invited to attend and provide input.
 Buffalo Narrows Friendship Centre 5 to 7 PM Wednesday January 27, 2016 Beauval and area The general public is invited to attend and provide input.
 Beauval Community Hall 5 to 7 PM Monday February 1, 2016 Cole Bay / Jans Bay / Canoe Narrows and area The general public is invited to attend and provide input.
 Canoe Narrows Band Hall 5 to 7 PM Tuesday February 2, 2016 Waterhen Lake and area The general public is invited to attend and provide input.
-Waterhen Lake First Nation School Gym 5 to 7 PM Wednesday February 3, 2016 Ile a la Crosse and area The general public is invited to attend and provide input. lle A La Crosse Recreation Centre 5 to 7 PM Monday February 8, 2016 Dillon / St. George's Hill / Michel Village and area The general public is invited to attend and provide input.
+Waterhen Lake First Nation School Gym 5 to 7 PM Wednesday February 3, 2016 lle a la Crosse and area The general public is invited to attend and provide input. lle A La Crosse Recreation Centre 5 to 7 PM Monday February 8, 2016 Dillon / St. George's Hill / Michel Village and area The general public is invited to attend and provide input.
 Dillon Band Hall 5 to 7 PM Thursday February 11, 2016 Big Island Lake Cree Nation / Goodsoil / Pierceland and area The general public is invited to attend and provide input.
-Big Island Lake Cree Natior Band office 5 to 7 PM
+Big Island Lake Cree Nation Band office 5 to 7 PM

-3.2 FIRST OPEN HOUSE SESSIONS - ATTENDANCE
+6.3.2.
+FIRST OPEN HOUSE SESSIONS - ATTENDANCE